Did the tweets you saw with the hashtag #voatlanta2014 make you want to attend VO Atlanta 2015?

 The atmosphere over the next several days was indeed one of excitement, camaraderie and learning.
 The Southern hospitality, opportunities to connect and I must add the availability of both sweet and hot tea was nothing short of amazing.

 Rodney Saulsberry gave attendees a Commercial Primer while Elaine Clark spoke to what it means for voice artists to be a Well Rounded Talent.
-Following lunch, there were a few panels including an Animation Panel (Bob Bergen, Sunday Muse, Dave Fennoy), an Audiobook Panel (Joe Loesch, Andi Arndt, Jason Ojalvo) and a Commercial VO Panel (Celia Siegel, Elaine Clark, Mary Lynn Wissner, Rodney Saulsberry).
+Following lunch, there were a few panels including an Animation Panel (Sunday Muse, Dave Fennoy, and others), an Audiobook Panel (Joe Loesch, Andi Arndt, Jason Ojalvo) and a Commercial VO Panel (Celia Siegel, Elaine Clark, Mary Lynn Wissner, Rodney Saulsberry).

 One of the conference’s most looked forward to events was the VO Atlanta Voiceover Contest.